IBM-Blockchain/ibpsoftware-to-support-migration/README.md

 If necessary, use the following documentation to prepare your network for migration:

-* For the latest IBM Blockchain Platform (IBP) releases and fixpacks, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.3?topic=help-release-notes).
+* For the latest IBM Blockchain Platform (IBP) 2.5.3 releases and fixpacks, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.3?topic=help-release-notes).
+* For the latest IBM Blockchain Platform (IBP) 2.5.4 releases and fixpacks, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.4?topic=help-release-notes).
 * For instructions on how to upgrade your IBP version 2.5.3 network to the latest fixpack, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.3?topic=kubernetes-installing-253-fix-pack).
+* For instructions on how to upgrade your IBP version 2.5.4 network to the latest fixpack, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.4?topic=kubernetes-installing-254-fix-pack).
 * For instructions on how to migrate your IBP instance from an older version to 2.5.3:
   * For Openshift clusters, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.3?topic=platform-upgrading-your-deployment)
   * For Kubernetes clusters, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.3?topic=kubernetes-upgrading-your-console-components)

+* For instructions on how to migrate your IBP instance from an older version to 2.5.4:
+  * For Openshift clusters, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.4?topic=platform-upgrading-your-deployment)
+  * For Kubernetes clusters, click [here](https://www.ibm.com/docs/en/blockchain-platform/2.5.4?topic=kubernetes-upgrading-your-console-components)

 #### Version of migration scripts = 1.0.2